NeoInnoLab/Processing-Apps/README.md

 Hello!
 This is my Processing side projects collections.
 I like to visualize the process of the algorithm from the trivial code.
 Most of them are written in Java, and some are in JavaScript.
-So, Why not just take a look and enjoy in the coding world?
+Please take a look :)

 ## 2D Water 💧
 ![](https://github.com/Shanda1020/Processing/blob/master/2D_Water/2D_water.JPG?raw=true)